-We assessed the level of risk of the SSI and RSDI programs.
-The Government Accountability Office (GAO) identified the SSI program as high-risk in 1997, and after legislation 16 was issued to improve overpayment recovery and deterrence tools, it was removed from the list in 2003.
-However, as of 2003, GAO had identified all Federal disability programs, including the disability portion of SSI and the DI programs, as high-risk areas.
+To assess the level of risk of the SSI and RSDI programs, we reviewed the Government Accountability Office's (GAO) 32 High-Risk Series reports to Congress.
+In 1997, 33 GAO identified the SSI program as high-risk, and after legislation 34 was issued to improve overpayment recovery and deterrence tools, it was removed from the list in 2003.
+35 However, as of 2003, 36 GAO had identified all Federal disability programs, including the disability portion of SSI and the DI programs, as high-risk areas.
 GAO stated that current demographics have affected SSA's ability to manage workloads and provide timely and accurate disability decisions.
 Therefore, the disability portion of the SSI program remains a high-risk area.
-In contrast, GAO has not identified the RSI program as a high-risk program.
+In contrast, GAO had not identified the RSI program as a high-risk program.
+As of February 2011, 37 Federal disability programs remained a high-risk area.

 We continue to have oversight of the SSI and RSDI programs through various audits and evaluations.
-For the period April 1, 2009 through March 31, 2010, we issued 108 reports, identifying over \$4.2 billion in questioned costs and more than \$6 billion in Federal funds that could be put to better use.
-Our office will continue to monitor SSA's programs by conducting and supervising comprehensive financial and performance audits and by making recommendations to maximize the effective operations of its programs most vulnerable to fraud and abuse.
+For the period April 1, 2010 through March 31, 2011, we issued 125 reports that identified over \$214 million in questioned costs and \$1 billion in Federal funds that could be put to better use.
+We will continue monitoring SSA's programs by conducting and supervising comprehensive financial and performance audits, and making recommendations to maximize the effective operations of its programs most vulnerable to fraud and abuse.